LumoSQL/lumosql/doc/lumosql-meetbot.md

 There is also the ability to vote and other facilities.
 It's a great tool, thanks to [Kenneth J. Pronovici](https://github.com/pronovic) and others.

+You can address the bot directly and chat with it, including by the shortcut "@
+<text>".
+You'll find out about that in the online help.

 > <font size="6"> &#9757;&#127998; </font> The meeting logs are just HTML files, so if something *really* incorrect gets into the notes by accident we can edited them manually at need.
 But this should be very rare.

 >    Obviously, chat in #lumosql is covered by the [LumoSQL Code of Conduct](CODE-OF-CONDUCT.md), which says "be a decent person".